 In the great scheme of things theoretical, one might suppose that Classical music composition could be perceived as applied mathematics.
 Can ordered melody and harmonics and other elements in chord progressions somehow approach something like emotional equations, however subtle or sublime as in the case of Mozart or Bach or other composers of genius?
 If so, it ought to be less the scoring – in other words regardless of type of instrument – than the pure synthesis of how, when and where melody and harmony converge in what mode or key in a diatonic or other possible tonal system, for example, like a pentatonic scale.
-Whether or not this musical experience is universal or mostly culturally conditioned over time – would a listener in Africa a thousand years ago feel the same emotions in the musical progression as a European in the Baroque Era or a contemporary Asian today? – is of course moot, and therefore not so likely to be mathematically demonstrable.
+Whether or not this musical experience is universal or mostly culturally conditioned over time – would a listener in Africa a thousand years ago feel the same emotions in the musical progression as a European in the Baroque Era or a contemporary person of non-European ethnicity and culture today is of course moot, and therefore not so likely to be mathematically demonstrable.

 Because it is so accepted and no coincidence how much music and mathematics intertwine, it would be possibly fruitful and definitely fascinating to note whether and how mathematicians and physicists themselves enjoy the music of Mozart and Bach perhaps above all others; vice versa, it is well known that many musicians also train in mathematics.
 It must not be forgotten that Pythagoras devised a musical tuning based on mathematical harmonics in frequency ratios of whole number intervals and that Galileo’s father Vincenzo, a lutenist, wrote a treatise on string theory (pitch and string tension).(5) For example, although too numerous to detail, on the latter combination (music and math), virtuoso violist Raphael Hillyer (born Silverman), one of the founders of the Juilliard Quartet, had a degree in mathematics and his father was a mathematician.
 On the former combination (math and music), for example, Max Born, mathematical physicist, quantum mechanics pioneer and Nobel Laureate in 1954 for his work on statistical interpretation of the wave function in quantum mechanics, loved to play Bach on the piano daily; genius mathematician Leonhard Euler (1707-83) – who formulated a theory of musical consonance – was famous for his love of music and invited composers to his home to perform (6) and also had many notebooks on musical problems.
 (7)